Incidents in BigPanda

 In BigPanda, an incident enters the flapping state when one or more of the related alerts are flapping.
 By default, an alert is considered to be flapping when it has changed states more than 4 times in one hour.
-Contact BigPanda support if you need to configure custom logic (number of state changes within a period of time) for your organization or for a specific integration.
+Contact your BigPanda Account Manager if you need to configure custom logic (number of state changes within a period of time) for your organization or for a specific integration.

 When an incident enters the flapping state, all subscribed integrations are notified and no additional state change notifications are sent.
 Email integrations will send a daily email reminding users about the incident.
 An incident exits the flapping state when all related alerts stop flapping (no longer meet the criteria for number of state changes in a period of time).
 BigPanda checks the flapping criteria every 15 minutes.

 In the lightning-fast world of ITOps, it’s vital to be able to respond to outages no matter where you are.
 The BigPanda Incident Feed is mobile-compatible, allowing you to find and view incidents, dig into their details, and take action even on the go.